davea42/libdwarf-regressiontests/README.txt

    reimplemented for libdwarf so it is gone).

 CLEANUP:  Cleans up all the temporary results from tests.
-   Does not clean out files created by configure here.
+   Does not clean out files created by configure.
    Use 'make distclean' to clean out those files.

 The 'zero' directory holds a utility application that enables scrubbing sections of object files to all-zero-bytes.
 This is not used for testing.
 This application exists so seemingly proprietary objects can be added to the test without revealing any of the compiler-generated actual instructions.

 Basically one emails a contributor the zero.cc source and lets the contributor remove instruction bytes from the object (readelf -S is a convenient way to get the lists of object offsets and lengths of sections).
 Then the contributor provides the modified object to the libdwarf project and we add test code using it to DWARFTEST.sh Since libdwarf never pays any attention to sections other than those named .eh_frame or .debug_* one can use 'zero' to set those other section contents to all-zero and preserve proprietary code generation information.
 Thus making it easier for people to contribute object files.

-David Anderson May 2010
+David Anderson